MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/compiler-error-c2039.md

 };
 ```

-The following sample generates C2039.
+The following sample generates C2039 when it uses the previously defined C# component's default indexer incorrectly from C++/CLI:

 ```cpp
 // C2039_e.cpp